prithivi-007-AI/Mini-project/README.md

 **Use To-Do List**

 **Follow daily tasks and mark them as completed.**

 **Track Your Progress**

 **View completion percentage and finished topics.**

+## 🔮 Future Enhancements

+- 📚 **Subject-based topic categorization**
+  Group and filter topics by subject or category for better organization.

+- 🧠 **Spaced repetition algorithm integration**
+  Optimize long-term memory retention using proven learning techniques.

+- ☁️ **Cloud sync and cross-device support**
+  Access your study planner from multiple devices seamlessly.

+- 🧩 **Machine learning for automatic topic clustering**
+  Automatically group similar topics to help structure your study plan.

+- 📱 **Mobile version for Android/iOS**
+  Develop a cross-platform mobile app version for convenient studying on the go.